 Chalk and Chalk Bags

 Chalk helps keep your hands dry and sweat-free so you can maintain better friction and a stronger grip.
-Most climbers opt for a chalk bag that hangs on your backside – that way you can re-apply as needed as you ascend up the wall.
+Most climbers opt for a chalk bag that hangs on your backside – that way you can re-apply as needed as you ascend up the climbing wall.
 If you’re bouldering, you may enjoy a chalk bucket, which has a wider opening and will stay on the ground for access in between sends.

 As for the chalk itself, you can have loose chalk, chalk balls or socks, or the newer invention of liquid chalk.
 Loose chalk is easiest but can be quite messy, while a chalk sock requires a good squeeze even though you’ve just tired out your forearms.
 Liquid chalk can be more expensive but is less messy and can be good for humid conditions.